davi-santos/davi-santos/README.md

     In this project, the goal was to predict samambaia house prices in the Distrito Federal State, Brazil.
 For that, I had to:
     - Web scrape house prices using Python from OLX pages;
     - Preprocess, analyse data and make machine learning models, all of that available in the project;
-    - By the end of the project, a web page was made showing all the work done, that is, analysing and predicting samambaia house prices([site here] (https://www.linkedin.com/posts/davi-datascientist_dataapp-python-plotly-ugcPost-7037170915603828736-8th6?utm_source=share&utm_medium=member_desktop))
+    - By the end of the project, a web page was made showing all the work done, that is, analysing and predicting samambaia house prices - [site here] (https://www.linkedin.com/posts/davi-datascientist_dataapp-python-plotly-ugcPost-7037170915603828736-8th6?utm_source=share&utm_medium=member_desktop)

 - 🔭 [O que faz um cientista de dados?](https://www.kaggle.com/code/daviribeirodossantos/o-que-faz-um-cientista-de-dados) <br>
      "What does a data scientist do", translated from portuguese to english, is a kaggle notebook that contains: <br>